-The purpose of a life insurance medical exam is to get a snapshot of your health, since your health is one of the main factors a life insurance company looks at when determining your premium and whether or not you qualify.
+The purpose of a life insurance medical exam is to get a snapshot of your health, since your health is one of the main factors a life insurance company looks at when determining your premium and whether you qualify.
 It’s important to note that the earlier in life you purchase a life insurance policy, the better.
-Since your health usually regresses with age, purchasing life insurance earlier in life could potentially save you money down the road.
+Since your health usually declines with age, purchasing life insurance earlier in life could potentially save you money down the road.
 That’s why it’s encouraged to purchase when you’re young and healthy.
-And, if you’re purchasing a permanent life insurance policy, you could lock in a low premium for life!
+And, if you’re purchasing a permanent life insurance policy, you could lock in a lower premium for life!
 Read more about when to get life insurance.

 To make the testing as convenient for you as possible, you have the option to have someone come to your home or place of work to perform the test for free, which takes only thirty minutes on average.
-You can also stop in to a nearby contracted lab, if you prefer.
+You can also stop into a nearby contracted lab, if you prefer.